- Issues & Articles

 Submit Paper Article Submission Guide (New) Article Application & Process Charge (APC) Author Guidelines Peer-Review (Double Blind) Ethics Policy Copyright Policy and License Terms Plagiarism Detection Layout Template (New) Call For Papers (Foreign Scholars Outside of Turkey) Extended English Abstract Guide BMIJ Response Letter Form APA 6 Rules Help Videos

 - Article Submission Guide

 - Submit Paper

-Editorial and Publication Workflow and Timeline
+Editorial and Publication Process

 Business & Management Studies: An International Journal (BMIJ) publishes original research and review articles in business and management sciences.
 BMIJ Journal passes through a two-stage article evaluation process consisting of pre-review and referee review of the articles submitted for publication application.
 During the preliminary review phase, the relevant articles are included in the referee review process.
 In the referee review process carried out in the form of double-blind refereeing, referees who are experts in the article and have in-depth studies in the relevant field are assigned.
 For this purpose, a meticulous referee research effort is carried out during the referee appointment process.

 1. Plagiarism Screening Phase (The Day for Article Submission)